zak-schlemmer/robot/README.md

-#robot#
+# robot #
 ## docker-compose based local development ##

 -----------------

 This is just the begining.

-This was a organizational specific project I made that I've taken a knife to.
+This was a organizational specific project, that I've taken a knife to.

-I'm still working to sew back up.
+I'm still working to sew it back up.

 This readme is true to that, and doesn't have much use at the moment.